midlantica/LovelyBunchOfCoconuts/content/grifts/anti-racism.md

 ---
 title: 'Anti-Racism'
-claim: 'Anti-Racism'
+grift: 'Anti-Racism'
-translation: 'Racism, but with new targets.'
+decode: 'Racism, but with new targets.'
 ---